-8 natural DIY fertilisers for native Australian gardens - Minimalist Gardener
+8 natural D.I.Y. fertilisers and tonics for native Australian gardens - Minimalist Gardener

-8 natural DIY fertilisers for native Australian gardens
+8 natural D.I.Y. fertilisers and tonics for native Australian gardens

-Australian soils are ancient, nutrient-poor and extremely low in phosphorus — and that’s exactly how most native plants like it.
-Many of our local species have evolved ingenious root systems that extract tiny amounts of nutrients from depleted soils.
+Australian soils are nutrient-poor and extremely low in phosphorus which is exactly how most native plants like it.
+Many of our local species have evolved ingenious root systems that extract tiny amounts of minerals and trace elements from depleted soils.

 This means something most gardeners don’t realise: too much fertiliser can stress, burn or even kill Australian natives.
 A handful of general-purpose fertiliser or a splash of high-phosphorus feed can cause a native to decline quickly.
 Our natural instinct is to add more, which only accelerates the damage.